 |Stage 2||Stage 2 builds on the knowledge already gained with a series of more advanced engineering science subjects including dynamics, thermodynamics, fluid mechanics and strength of materials.|

-Mathematics and computing focus more on their application to engineering than basic theory, while courses in manufacturing technology and engineering design provide hands-on practical experience of manufacturing processes and computer-aided design.
-Students are also introduced to the legal aspects of engineering practice in the professional studies module, and are given the skills required for future work placements and careers in the employability course.
+Mathematics and computing focus more on their application to engineering than basic theory, while modules in Design and Manufacturing Technology provide hands-on practical experience of manufacturing processes and computer-aided design.
+Students are also introduced to the legal aspects of engineering practice in the professional studies module, and are given the opportunity to develop the skills required for future work placements and careers in the employability module.
+A dedicated laboratory programme enables students to conduct practical experiments to reinforce the theoretical knowledge developed in the engineering science modules.

 Stage 2 courses are outlined below: